Adjective for Class 4

 • FAQs

-• What Do You Mean by Adjectives?
+• What are Adjectives?

 An adjective is a word that modifies a noun or a pronoun.
 It describes the noun and pronoun in a sentence.
-Adjectives help to learn more about a noun or pronoun by describing it or providing additional information about it.
+They help to learn more about a noun or pronoun by describing it or providing additional information about it.

 Types of Adjectives